Code-Institute-Submissions/Irelandoracle1-myschool-project_MayResub/README.md

  The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
- This section introduces the user to Love Running with an eye catching animation to grab their attention
+ This section introduces the user to different types of festivals that occur in Nigeria catching animation to grab their attention